UNIST-Interactions/tritap/readme.md

 This project contains modified android kernel source code for the Sony SmartWatch3: https://en.wikipedia.org/wiki/Sony_SmartWatch

 The modifications alter the touchscreen driver so that it logs the raw capacitive image to a proc file that is accessible to regular apps running on the phone.
+An earlier version of these modifications was tested on  Nexus 5 smartphone running CyangenoMod.
+As cyangenomod is no longer avaiable, we opted not to release code for this platform - its basically the same as the SW3 code.

 This project includes: